LiraWang/LiraWang.github.io/index.md

   - Research Area: Deep learning and computer vision;
 * Beijing Normal University (09/2014-08/2018)
   - Bachelor of Science in Computer Science, School of Artificial Intelligence;

+### News
+* Our paper "An Efficient and Zero-Knowledge Classical Machine Learning Inference Pipeline" has been accepted by TDSC!
+06/17/24
+* I have graduated from Beijing Normal Unviersity and got my Ph.D. degree!
+05/29/24

 ### Publications
 [1] **Haodi Wang**, Tangyu Jiang, Yu Guo, Fangda Guo, Rongfang Bie, Xiaohua Jia.
 Label Noise Correction for Federated Learning: A Secure, Efficient and Reliable Realization.
 40th IEEE International Conference on Data Engineering (ICDE’24).
 2024.